ktravers/ktravers.github.io/_posts/2017-03-21-dev-ops-crash-course-day-two.md

       uri                         = *
       uri                         = *
   ```
-3. Hypothesis: do we have a timeout on Elastisearch?
+3. Hypothesis: do we have a timeout on Elasticsearch?
 Are we DDOSing ourselves?
 4. Test hypothesis: hit endpoint from browser
 5. Confirmed: DDOSing endpoint brought down Learn.co
 6. Restart all servers to bring back up

 Vulnerabilities identified:
-  1. Healthcheck: when Elastisearch is down, healthcheck fails and load balancer takes all servers out of rotation, 500ing the site
+  1. Healthcheck: when [Elasticsearch](https://github.com/elastic/elasticsearch) is down, healthcheck fails and load balancer takes all servers out of rotation, 500ing the site
-  2. Searchkick: when Elastisearch is down, Searchkick indexing fails and 500s the site
+  2. [Searchkick](https://github.com/ankane/searchkick): when Elasticsearch is down, Searchkick indexing fails and 500s the site
   3. Passenger: long search requests don't timeout, overload queue

 Remediation:
-  1. Decouple Elastisearch from Learn (bringing down Elastisearch should not bring down site)
+  1. Decouple Elasticsearch from Learn (bringing down Elasticsearch should not bring down site)
-  2. Add timeouts to Elastisearch
+  2. Add timeouts to Elasticsearch
-  3. Throttle Elastisearch requests from client- and server-side (so we're not sending 1 character queries)
+  3. Throttle Elasticsearch requests from client- and server-side (so we're not sending 1 character queries)
-  4. Upgrade Elastisearch version (?)
+  4. Upgrade Elasticsearch version (?)